Getting an Emotional Support Animal in Vancouver, CanadaReading Time: 4 minutes

 On the 25th of August 2019, Canadians will celebrate the Day of the Dog!
 Join in the fun with your canine sidekick in Yaletown, Vancouver, between 11 am and 4 pm.
 Watch the Running of the Bulls (a race with French and English Bulldogs 😊) and the Wiener dog race and allow your canine bestie to enjoy the puppy stampede!

-ESAs in Vancouver, Canada: How to Get Connected with an LMHP in Your Province Today!
+ESAs in Vancouver, Canada: How to Get Connected Today!

 Are you interested in getting an emotional support animal in Vancouver?
-All you have to do to get an ESA letter is to find a LMHP in your province.
+All you have to do to get an ESA letter is to find a qualified mental health professional \0in your province.
 After an assessment and diagnosis of an emotional or mental illness or condition, they will issue your ESA letter.

 Common Questions About Getting an Emotional Support Animal in Vancouver